Skip to main content

 About Loma de León

-Loma de León is a Natural Monument located in Lara State, northwestern Venezuela.
-This protected area encompasses a prominent hill rising above the surrounding lowlands of the Barquisimeto metropolitan region.
+Loma de León is a Natural Monument located in Lara State, northwestern Venezuela, designated on December 7, 1989 under Decree No. 638.
+[1] This protected area encompasses a prominent hill rising above the surrounding lowlands of the Barquisimeto metropolitan region.
 Designated to preserve a distinctive geological feature and its associated ecosystems, the monument protects dry tropical forest, scrubland, and rocky outcrops that provide a green refuge amid one of Venezuela's most densely populated regions.
 The hill serves as an important watershed, channeling rainfall into local water systems that serve nearby communities.
 Its elevated position offers panoramic views across the Lara plains.

 Wildlife Ecosystems

 Loma de León supports a dry tropical forest ecosystem adapted to the semi-arid conditions characteristic of Lara State.
-The monument provides habitat for white-tailed deer, armadillos, porcupines, and various small rodents.
-Bird diversity is notable, with species including the Venezuelan troupial (Venezuela's national bird), various tanagers, hummingbirds, and raptors such as the roadside hawk and American kestrel.
+The monument provides habitat for white-tailed deer, pumas, armadillos, foxes, wildcats, and various small rodents.
+[1] The Cardenalito (Carduelis cucullata), an emblematic and critically endangered bird of Lara State, is present in the monument, making it an important refuge for this threatened species.
+Bird diversity is notable, with other species including the Venezuelan troupial (Venezuela's national bird), various tanagers, hummingbirds, and raptors such as the roadside hawk and American kestrel.
 Reptiles including tegus and anole lizards are common on rocky outcrops.
 The relatively isolated hill acts as an ecological island, supporting populations isolated from broader forested areas.
-Seasonal variation in food availability drives notable changes in wildlife activity patterns.

 Flora Ecosystems

 The vegetation of Loma de León reflects the semi-arid climate of Lara State, dominated by dry deciduous forest and thorny scrubland.
-Characteristic species include cactus varieties such as columnar cacti, agaves, and opuntia, alongside drought-adapted trees including aromatic resins and native legumes.
-The rocky slopes host specialized rupestrian vegetation with numerous endemic or rare plant species adapted to shallow soils and intense solar radiation.
+[1] Characteristic species include cactus varieties such as columnar cacti, agaves, and opuntia, alongside drought-adapted trees including aromatic resins and native legumes.
+The rocky slopes host specialized rupestrian vegetation with numerous plant species adapted to shallow soils and intense solar radiation.
 Higher elevations support slightly denser forest cover where moisture accumulates.
 Bromeliads and orchids colonize tree branches and rock faces.
+More than 110 plant species have been recorded here, predominantly shrublands evolved to withstand the area's conditions of low precipitation and soils with little organic matter.
 Several medicinal plants used in traditional Larense folk medicine occur here, contributing to the monument's cultural botanical heritage.

 Geology